Parrot Farm in Kfar Hess – Full Guide

 Entrance Fee

-Note: the opening hour and entrance fee were updated in December 2022, and in any case, before visiting, recheck the official site.
+Note: The opening hours and entrance fee were updated in May 2025.
+In any case, before visiting, recheck the official site.

 Coupons

 Usually, you can find coupons and discounts online through various credit card clubs.
-But, currently (December 2022), I did not find any deals.
+But, currently (May 2025), I saw no deals.
+However, if you purchase at the official site, you will get a 10% discount.

 Contact Information